 - Adjust positioning of UI controls so that they are easily accessible to users when holding a tablet, such as toward the sides when in landscape orientation.

 - Padding of UI elements should normally be larger on tablets than on handsets.
 A 48dp rhythm (and a 16dp grid) is recommended.

-- Adequately pad text content so that it is not aligned directly along
+- Adequately pad text content so that it's not aligned directly along

 screen edges.
 Use a minimum